thealekid/mockup/README.md

+## To Get Started

-Fork & Clone this repo locally
+1. Fork & Clone this repo locally.
-Run "npm install" in your bash/command line
+2. Run "npm install" in your bash/command line.
-Run "npm start" in your bash/command line
+3. Run "npm start" in your bash/command line.